About Autism

 Occurring in all racial, ethnic and socio-economic groups, autism develops from different combinations of genetic and environmental factors.
 The word “Spectrum” refers to the wide variety of attributes, strengths and challenges experienced by each person with autism.
 Individuals with autism often think, interact and perceive the world differently, and each person with autism is unique.
 Some have other conditions such as intellectual or learning disabilities, gastrointestinal disorders, seizures, anxiety, Attention Deficit (Hyperactivity) Disorder (ADD or ADHD) or phobias.

-The prevalence of autism is growing.
-Statistics published in the 2019 Canadian Health Survey on Children and Youth (CHSCY) indicate that 1 in 50 Canadian children and youth are affected by autism.
+The prevalence of autism is growing and current statistics are needed.
+Statistics published in the 2019 Canadian Health Survey on Children and Youth (CHSCY) indicated that 1 in 50 Canadian children and youth were affected by autism.

 At Giant Steps, we are committed to enabling kids with autism to do just that.